computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

     - Performing sorting/merging/ranking on results.
 - Pre-generating the News Feed
   - Servers that generate users' News Feeds and store them in a 'UserNewsFeed' table.
-  - Servers will check last time News Feed was generated by looking at 'userNewsFeed' table.
+  - Servers will check last time News Feed was generated by looking at 'UserNewsFeed' table.
 New News feed will be generated from that time onwards.
 - Approaches for sending NewsFeed contents to users
   - Pull
     - Clients pull news feed data periodically or on-demand.